JeffreyRiggle/my-site/content/blog/discord-electron-study/index.md

 ### Enter IPC

 To support these kinds of features you need to have an interprocess communication channel between the browser and the Node process.
-Memory could be failing me but at the time the only way to do this was by using [ipcMain](https://www.electronjs.org/docs/latest/api/ipc-main).
+At the time the only way to do this was by using [ipcMain](https://www.electronjs.org/docs/latest/api/ipc-main).
 This gave you an event emitter to handle messages between the browser and the Node process.

 This worked well but it didn't fit my mental model.
 I wanted to be able to express two modes of communication.
 A client should be able to send a request and await it's response.
 It should also be able to subscribe to some event and get notifications over time.
 Since I couldn't find an easy way to do that with the standard feature set I built [ipc-bridge](https://ilusr.com/ipc-bridge/) to support my use cases.
 This abstraction allowed me to use my mental model across the IPC provided by Electron.